ZOKEYE/TIP/train/README.md

 **-p, --process_sum**
 - Maximum number of processes in multiprocess mode, which can be set manually by the user.
 The default value is based on the number of cores in the CPU.

-> Please note that since the RBV model will be used for scanning while training TIP models, you need to pay attention to checking and modifying the parameters related to RBV prediction in the script, such as the number of RBV models, the intermediate result saving path, etc.
+> Please note that since the TSV model will be used for scanning while training TIP models, you need to pay attention to checking and modifying the parameters related to TSV prediction in the script, such as the number of TSV models, the intermediate result saving path, etc.